coinspect/learn-evm-attacks/test/Bridges/Wormhole/README.md

     }
 ```

-An attacker could have easily exploited this by initializing the proxy, then submitting a contract to upgrade.
+An attacker could have easily exploited this by initializing the implementation, then submitting a contract to upgrade.

-Because the **implementation contract** was not initialized, an attacker could have easily done so, becoming its owner.
-Now the attacker could make an upgrade, by calling `submitContractUpgrade` on the implementation.
-An evil contract submitted would brick not the proxy, but its logic implementation, locking Wormhole funds forever.
+Now notice that it is the **implementation contract** that was not initialized, not the **proxy contract**.
+This is a twist to the story.
+Because the call will not go through the proxy, an attacker cannot change its storage.
+Strategies like setting a malicious implementation to send fake messages to its users, for instance, would not work.
+So one needs to be creative: (hold the implementation contract to ransome)[https://portswigger.net/daily-swig/blockchain-bridge-wormhole-pays-record-10m-bug-bounty-reward].
+In this scenario an attacker could take over the implementation contract, threatening to destroy it, if not paid a requested amount.

+Upgrading the implementation with a contract issuing `SELFDESTRUCT` would brick the proxy's logic, locking the Wormhole bridge funds forever.

 ## Possible mitigations
 - Be careful when implementing proxy upgradability